How to Wash Pillows: Full Guide and Expert Tips

 Use pillow covers and sleeves to protect pillows against sweat, saliva, and other accidental spills.
 They come in various materials like cotton, synthetic blends, terry cloth, and vinyl.

-These barriers prevent dirt, oils, and allergens from settling on your pillow.
+These barriers prevent dirt, oils, bacteria, and allergens from settling on your pillow.
 Regularly clean your pillow protector to ensure its efficacy.

 Store Pillow Properly